Local & State Resources

 LakeNet is a website that provides information about and a database on the world’s freshwater lakes.

-American Society of Limnology and Oceanography (ASLO) is a professional organization for aquatic science researchers and educators and publishes research journals.
+Association for the Sciences of Limnology and Oceanography (ASLO) is a professional organization for aquatic science researchers and educators and publishes research journals.